Dunyvaig Castle: 17th century

-George Graham negotiated the freedom of the two hostages or "gentlemen prisoners" although he lacked official support except a verbal promise from the Chancellor, Alexander Seton, 1st Earl of Dunfermline of a cash reward.
+George Graham negotiated the freedom of the two hostages or "gentlemen prisoners" although he lacked official support except a verbal promise from the Chancellor, the 1st Earl of Dunfermline, of a cash reward.
 On 6 January 1615, Sir John Campbell of Calder, with the assistance of Sir Oliver Lambart who brought artillery and men in the Phoenix and retook the castle.
 Lambert captured 22 men while 22 others including Coll Ciotach escaped from a postern gate into a longboat.

 In June 1615, Sir James MacDonald and Coll Ciotach captured the castle again, killing the captain and some of the garrison.
 The Privy Council of Scotland asked for a pinnace with cannon to batter the castle.
 Sir James MacDonald fled, and on 13 October 1615 before the guns were landed from the Charles and a barque Coll Ciotach surrendered to Argyll.